keebs-weeb/overclocked/v0.2/Rules.md

 Furry Mod
 ```
 Type: Gameplay
-Installed Value: 4
+Installed Value: 3
 Uninstalled Value: 1
 Mod Effect:
     Pros:
-        +3 To Health
+        +2 To Health
         +2 To Movement
     Cons:
         +2 To Card Cost
 Bug Check:
     Value: 5
-    Bug: Discard half of your unreliable coins at the end of your turn (Rounded Down)
+    Bug: Discard 2 of your unreliable coins at the end of your turn
 ```
 HD Music Pack
 ```